 “Don’t thank me yet, problem child,” Aizawa-sensei interjects.
 “I don’t know what tomorrow will bring, just like you.
 But we’ll try.”
 There is quite the somber pause after that.
 “Get inside and take a shower before you catch cold.
 Don’t want to have to throw you in there with him.”

-And that’s all he has to say about that.
+And that’s all he has to say about it.
 As Izuku watches Aizawa-sensei retreat, he hears an exasperated "go on, Midoriya," but somehow, it sounds more like that coaxing tone again.

 The walk back feels longer, and Izuku doesn’t realize how soaked he is until he steps under the awning and water rolls off his clothes enough to puddle around his shoes.
 The common room is nearly empty now.
 Just before he opens the door, Izuku stops.